processone/docs.ejabberd.im/content/admin/configuration.md

 This option can be used to tune tick time parameter of net_kernel.
-It tells `erlang` VM how often nodes should check if intra-node communication was not interruped.
+It tells `erlang` VM how often nodes should check if intra-node communication was not interrupted.
 This option must have identical value on all nodes, or it will lead to subtle bugs.
 Usually leaving default value of this is option is best, tweak it only if you know what are you doing.